Scientific Name

 Description

-Yucca gloriosa 'Variegata' is an attractive, usually single-stemmed shrub with stiff, spine-tipped leaves striped and edged creamy-yellow.
-In late summer and fall, the plant is topped with a dramatic up to 6.5 feet (2 m) long flowering stalk that bears dense panicles of nodding bell-shaped creamy-white flowers.
+In late summer and fall, the rosette is topped by a dramatic stalk that can reach 6.5 feet (2 m) in height, bearing dense panicles of bell-shaped, creamy-white flowers.

 How to Grow and Care

 Under the right conditions, Yuccas are not difficult plants to grow.
-They tend to thrive on a little neglect rather than too much attention.
+They tend to thrive on a bit of neglect rather than too much attention.
 They are especially easy to overwater, and soggy stems are a sign of too much water.
 The best conditions for Yuccas include a sunny corner with relatively low humidity.
 They are not prone to many pests, although scale can be an issue.
 Over time, plants will typically lose their lower leaves (in nature, they droop, forming a skirt around the trunk), giving the plant a pleasant "tree-like" appearance.

 See more at How to Grow and Care for Yucca.